 Diane has a teenage son who was born with a cleft lip, and is grateful for the many services readily available in her community.
 She is excited to be part of the effort to bring more aid to those in countries where reconstructive options are limited.

-Diane previously served as chief marketing officer of GSVlabs, a marketing executive at Electronic Arts, and an associate consultant at The Boston Consulting Group.
+Diane previously served as chief marketing officer of GSVlabs, a marketing executive at Electronic Arts and an associate consultant at The Boston Consulting Group.
 She also works as an executive coach.
-Diane earned a BA in Economics from Stanford University and a master’s degree in business administration from Harvard University.
+Diane earned a bachelor’s degree in economics from Stanford University and a master’s degree in business administration from Harvard University.
 She has been a member of the ReSurge board since 2018.

 Dorothy Gaal, M.D.

-Dorothy went on her first ReSurge/Interplast team trip in 1993.
-Since then she has participated on 13 trips.
-She attended Lawrence University in Wisconsin, the University of Minnesota Medical School, and then completed her anesthesia residency at North Carolina Memorial Hospital.
-Dorothy subsequently did a pediatric anesthesia fellowship at the Children’s Hospital in Boston before joining the faculty at Yale University, where she is currently assistant professor in the department of anesthesiology.
+Dr. Dorothy Gaal traveled on her first ReSurge/Interplast team trip in 1993.
+Since then she has participated in 13 trips.
+She attended Lawrence University in Wisconsin, the University of Minnesota Medical School, and completed her anesthesia residency at North Carolina Memorial Hospital.
+Dorothy subsequently earned a pediatric anesthesia fellowship at the Children’s Hospital in Boston before joining the faculty at Yale University, where she is currently assistant professor in the department of anesthesiology.

 She is a member of ReSurge’s anesthesia committee, the medical services committee, and served for four years as chair of the quality improvement committee.
 Additionally, Dorothy has been tasked by ReSurge to serve on a special integrated programs committee to deal with medical incidents that occur on visiting educator trips and at our outreach programs.
 Dorothy joined the ReSurge board in 2014.